 Once you do this, you will see magic.
-The original image’s sky is disappearing, and the new sky color is revealing.
+The original image’s sky is disappearing, and the new sky color reveals.
 Continue dragging the slider until you get satisfied with the color and tone of the new sky.

 Step 11: Eliminate Fringing by Adjusting the Transition between Images

 We are almost done with the process.
-The only problem is that a lot of sharp ends and fringing are out there in the trees and leaves.
+The only problem is that many sharp ends and fringing are out there in the trees and leaves.

 - Don’t drag the slider at this moment.
 Then hit “Alt” in Windows or “Option” in Mac and hold it for a while.

 - Holding the key, go back to the slider option and drag it to the left.
 Thus, the slider will split into 2 portions.